fruit trees

 Frisco cv

-Self-fertility: Compatible, a pollinator is still recommended.
+Self-fertility: Compatible, but a pollinator is recommended.

-Growth habit: Medium-high vigor, good firmness.
+Growth Habit: Medium-high vigor, good firmness.

-Caliber: Well, 28-30mm.
+Caliber: Good, 28-30mm.

-Harvest date: -7 to -10 days.
+Harvest Date: -7 to -10 days.

 early